-at the University of Iowa on October 16th.
+Coach Kory Swart gives a few final words of encouragement to his Mount Vernon-Lisbon varsity squad before the WaMaC Conference Meet at the University of Iowa on October 16th.
 Photo by Nick Young.

 beginning of a half-mile long hill and over and over again. that crests at Main Street.
-The muscle stiffness and soreness left over "The things that are most imporfrom the previous meet begins to take hold of Ben's calves and thighs. ments," he reflected, "Not because With every step, the grade of the we are good at something, but beroad increases and with every step, his ligaments burn more and more. good at something."
+The musfrom the previous meet begins to road increases and with every step, his ligaments burn more and more. good at something."
 His teammates, once running beside him, drop off behind him.
 Ben mid-August, it was a breath of fresh keeps his pace constant, face down and contorted, working against the pain.

 For Ben, those were his darkest days.
 Similar feelings of hopelessness and questioning came back again three times in just two weeks.
 Ben seriously considered quitting running all together.
-He would sit now at #3. alone in his bedroom and cry, the begun to pass teammates heading words "I don't want to do this any- jections.
-And every day, he's workback to the school.
-They reach the more" going through his head over ing harder and harder to prove them tant to us become that in those mocause of the struggle to become air for Ben.
+He would sit now at #3. alone in his bedroom and cry, the cle stiffness and soreness left over "The things that are most important to us become that in those motake hold of Ben's calves and thighs. ments," he reflected, "Not because With every step, the grade of the we are good at something, but because of the struggle to become air for Ben.
 He was no longer run- Top 10 or top 15?" ning by himself but with his best they pushed each other daily to be at state?" the very best they could be.
 Their weekly Class 3A rankings.
 Mount answers.
-Vernon-Lisbon moved up the rankto be underestimates.
+Vernon-Lisbon moved up the rankbegun to pass teammates heading words "I don't want to do this any- jections.
+And every day, he's workback to the school.
+They reach the more" going through his head over ing harder and harder to prove them to be underestimates.
 With every Still, Ben kept on running. stride and step he takes, he has just one objective on his mind.

-Ben disagrees with the pro- with you guys."
+> Ben disagrees with the pro- with you guys."